focal-lab/cv4e-website/content/submit/index.md

 ## Submission requirements and instructions

+### If you are submitting previously-published work, please make sure to check the dual submission guidelines of your original venue before submitting to our workshop.

 Submission will be accepted on [OpenReview](https://openreview.net/group?id=thecvf.com/ICCV/2025/Workshop/CV4E_Non-Archival).
 Reviews are double-blind.
 Specifications for archival and non-archival contributions are provided below.
 Appendices are acceptable and are not counted toward the page limits listed below.
 Reviewers are not required to review the appendices but may do so at their discretion.

 **Proceedings (archival papers):** Use [ICCV standard formatting](https://iccv.thecvf.com/Conferences/2025/AuthorGuidelines).
 Proceedings papers may be either short-form (4 pages) or full-length (8 pages).
 References are not counted toward the page limit.